 ...and not forgetting specific functions of wide variety of other apps not mentioned here.

 Usability is a vast area of mobile testing which considers how the device, its software and operating system is handled from a user perspective.
 The boundaries can very easily overlap into performance testing and security testing because they are so intrinsic to the end user experience!

-As we all have very different needs and levels of knowledge and expectations, the kind of things covered in usability can be diverse.
-Usability can also depend upon the purpose of the Apps within it and whether a phone is for personal, business or emergency use.
+As we all have very different needs, levels of knowledge and expectations, the kind of things covered in usability can be diverse.
+Usability can also depend upon the purpose of the apps within it and whether a phone is for personal, business or emergency use.

-A music app, a navigational app such as Google Maps and NHS Covid-19 track and trace will have very different testing implications but also some that are shared.
+A music app, a navigational app such as Google Maps and NHS Covid-19 track/trace will have very different testing implications but also some that are shared.

-- Easy to learn – how intuitive and easy for a new user to become familiar with the device and its operating system is it?
+- Easy to learn - how intuitive and easy is it for a new user to become familiar with the device and its operating system?

-- User-friendly – Are quick set up guides automatically offered and easy to park, relocate and resume?
+- User-friendly - are the quick set up guides automatically offered, easy to park, relocate and resume?

-- Ease of use, how appealing and consistent is the look and feel of the GUI (Graphical user interface) which allows use to interact with computers via window, icons, cursors, buttons, menus, mouse/keyboard commands?
+- Ease of use - how appealing and consistent is the look and feel of the GUI (Graphical User Interface) which allows interactions with computers via window, icons, cursors, buttons, menus, mouse/keyboard commands?

 - How strong and consistent is the quality and breadth of decent signal for the device operations?

-- How easy is it to switch between on and offline using the device?
+- How easy is it to switch between on and offline mode using the device?

 - Efficient - is it streamlined, quick to click, easy to scroll with minimal user action required to get to desired function?

-- Can users complete definitive key customer journeys and are they available and enabled within and between device modules?
+- Can users complete definitive key customer journeys, are they available and enabled within/between device modules?